 So there is this practice to emulate, to portray and to do this over some duration - to stay in the discomforting emotions.
 This is in pursuit of creating the Implication of the Audience and the Troubled Laughter.
 But it may just be that this exercise has, incidentally, a further (or bonus) value.

 When I first encountered Clowning with Philippe Gaulier (alongside John Wright, John Lee, Phelim McDermot, Rick Kemp, and Annie Griffin) - many of us had a crunch moment.
 It was totally new, this being exposed, defences down, the 'bide', the 'fail', the 'shit in the pants'.
 The very thing that one normally wishes fervently to avoid.
 After Gaulier, sometime in the late 80's/early 90's I attended a workshop in Stand-up.
 Ivor Dembina stomped into the room where all the chairs were stacked and we, the participants were standing about.
 Ivor said, 'When you make me laugh, you can sit down.'
 Discomfort, pricking cheeks, a soupçon of fear.
 But I thought: 'Oh, this.
 This is ok.
 I have been here before.'
 And I was able to work, to try.

 It is a strain, avoiding discomfort.
 One clamps down.
 Flow is compromised, or stopped completely.
 Life force is lost.
-I wonder if the visiting of the Marginalised Emotions - playing in them like so much mud - was the experience a recent Clown & Dark Clown course participant was indicating when they said:
+I wonder if the visiting of the Marginalised Emotions - playing in them as one might play in mud*** - was the experience a recent Clown & Dark Clown course participant was indicating when they said: